YuvasriP-71225/EmployeeManagement_System/README.md

 # Employee Management System

 ## Project Overview
-The Employee Management System is a Spring Boot web application designed to efficiently manage employee data.
-It allows users to perform CRUD operations (Create, Read, Update, Delete) on employee records, search for employees by name or department, and view detailed information for each employee.
-This application is built using modern web development practices with a focus on simplicity and usability.
+The Employee Management System (EMS) is a Spring Boot web application designed to efficiently manage employee data.
+It allows users to perform CRUD operations (Create, Read, Update, Delete) on employee records, search employees by name or department, and view detailed information for each employee.
+The application follows modern web development practices with a focus on simplicity, usability, and real database integration.

 ## Features
 1. **Add New Employees:** Fill out a form to add employee details, including name, department, join date, and salary.